So, what is a packing slip and what sorts of information needs to be on it?

 - Additional notes.
 A notes or comments field is an often overlooked, but useful section of a packing slip.
 Here you can communicate any special circumstances with your customer.
 They may have purchased backordered products (see backorder meaning), have multiple shipments to track, or their products have unique requirements to operate or open.

 Packing slips are relatively simple documents that offer a lot of value to your business.
-Create your own or use the templates above to create a packing slip and avoid costly mistakes.
+Create your own or use the templates above to create a packing slip and avoid costly mistakes, like not having common box sizes.
 Make sure to include branding on the packing slips and train your staff to use them correctly to get the most out of them.
+You can also use a shipping label printer to print packing slips if it works for your warehousing setup.